Spring Garden Revival

 Contact Easton’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Easton.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers, following triple-rinse procedures before drop-off.
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
 Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
 Biodegradable paper packaging can be placed in yard waste collection (April–November).
-For finished compost, Easton’s bulk delivery and seasonal distribution programs provide nutrient-rich material (N-P-K 1-1-1 to 2-2-2) ideal for improving acidic soils.
-In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Easton Department of Public Works
+For finished compost, Easton offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the department below for cleanup guidance.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 130 Center Street, Easton, MA 02356